nervmor/face_recognition/README.md

 #what's the project
 A project for face recogniton writen by c++ and base on OpenCV,boost,flandmark..etc.

-It can detects face in picture and recogniton the it in the picture.as a result, return the label of the face in the trained model.
+It can detects faces in picture and recognizes it in trained face model.

-#what is the platform of it
+#platform
 It's desgined running on both windows and linux.

-It can only runs on windows at present.

-We will support it on linux when it's stable on windows.
+It can only runs on windows at present, we will support it on linux when it's stable on windows.

-#how to build
+#build
 Before build, you will unzip code/third/opencv-3.1.0/build/win/debug/lib/opencv_world310d.7z to opencv_world310d.lib(github can't upload filesize>100M)

 Build: